Killeen Probation and Community Supervision Attorneys

 Killeen community supervision and probation violation lawyers

 Whether you need us to fight for probation instead of jail time, or are accused of violating the terms of your probation, the attorneys at the Mary Beth Harrell Law Firm can help.
 We defend your rights and work to maintain your freedom, making our priority the best possible outcome for your case.
 Let us help.
 Contact us today at 254-680-4655 or by filling out our contact form.
-We have offices in Killeen, Copperas Cove, and Waco, and handle in-custody visits for clients who cannot come to us.
+We have offices in Killeen and Harker Heights, and handle in-custody visits for clients who cannot come to us.